matthewoden/NetTrack/README.md

 - add debounce period for disconnects within a set period
 - add UI layer for adding nicknames, blacklists
-- add option to use sqlite for persistance?
+- add option to use sqlite for persistance
+- add option to not send notifications if certain devices are absent
+- add option to take a list of IFTTT endpoints for notifications